JCSDA/jedi-docs/docs/developer/developer_tools/getting-started-with-gitflow.rst

     `Click here for a git flow cheat sheet <https://danielkummer.github.io/git-flow-cheatsheet/>`_

 The primer and cheat sheet both assume that you have permission to push commits into the develop branches of the remote GitHub repository.
-The typical case will be that in which the developer does not have such push permission, and instead must issue pull requests to get their code merged into the develop branch.
-The following steps are included to describe how to use git flow when you will be issuing pull requests (instead of directly pushing commits into the GitHub develop branch).
+In JEDI we do not follow this approach; all changes to the :code:`develop` and :code:`master` branches of a repository must only be done through :doc:`GitHub pull requests <../practices/pullrequest>`.

 Installing git flow
 -------------------